karunakar2/qgis-azureFileImport/README.md

 https://gis.stackexchange.com/questions/414343/connecting-qgis-with-azure-adls-gen2-storage
 This plugin is targeted at importing a bulk of files with a configuration file.

+There is an intermediatory step to install requisite azure module.
+Please open OSGeo4W-shell on your windows machine (assuming you know where it is on linux) run "python -m pip install azure-storage-file-datalake" to get the background requisite microsoft module.

 The current implementation needs two files, which are json built.
 1. A local configFile (which points to the another on the cloud) formatted as below {